c2000e/quantum_leapfrog/README.md

 # quantum_leapfrog
-A leapfrog integrator for the Schrodinger equation.
+A leapfrog integrator for the time-dependent Schrodinger equation.

 Requires Matplotlib and NumPy to run.